-The BLS predicts in general will see a 4%, or slower-than-average, growth in jobs from 2014-2024.
-Research and development services in the humanities and social sciences had the highest level of employment in this field as of May 2015.
-During this same month, anthropologists and archeologists earned a median annual salary of $61,220.
+The BLS predicts in general will see a 10%, or slower-than-average, growth in jobs from 2018-2028.
+Management, scientific, and technical consulting services and social sciences had the highest level of employment in this field as of May 2018.
+During this same month, anthropologists and archeologists earned a median annual salary of $62,410.

 Historians research past eras, populations, or individuals in order to better understand the past and, where possible and relevant, apply that information to current events, policies, or actions.
 Historians look at a variety of sources, like letters, newspapers, diaries, maps, and more; they may also verify the authenticity of these pieces and catalog them.
 Historians also prepare written reports or articles on their work, such as for agencies working on policy issues, and participate in relevant outreach or education programs, such as for a museum or historical society.

 Historians usually have at least a master's degree; research jobs commonly require a doctoral degree, usually in an area of specialization.
-According to the BLS, employment in this field is expected to increase by 2%, or slower than average, from 2014-2024.
-The median annual salary for historians was $55,800 in May 2015, also per the BLS.
+According to the BLS, employment in this field is expected to increase by 6%, or as fast as the average, from 2018-2028.
+The median annual salary for historians was $61,140 in May 2018, also per the BLS.
 Local, state, and federal government agencies offered the highest levels of employment that year.